 Here the Total Distance to be covered is the sum of the lengths of the trains and relative Speed is the sum of the Speeds (since they are moving in the opposite direction).

 CASE 5: Two moving bodies in the same direction

-When two bodies move in the same direction then the Relative Speed = Difference of Speeds i.e for a person a sitting in a train moving with a Speed of 60 km/hr in the west direction, another train which is going towards west with a Speed of 40 km/hr, will appear to move at a Speed of (60-40) = 20 km/hr.
+When two bodies move in the same direction then the Relative Speed = Difference of Speeds i.e for a person a sitting in a train moving with a speed of 60 km/hr in the west direction, another train which is going towards the west with a speed of 40 km/hr, will appear to move at a Speed of (60-40) = 20 km/hr.

 There are two trains of lengths L1 and L2 and traveling at Speeds S1 and S2 respectively moving in the same direction.
 Time taken by the trains to cross each other after meeting = (L1+L2)/(S1 – S2 ).